marekmaskarinec/umboxs/static/docs/index.md

 PAK offers a build functionality.
 It works in the following way:

-1. run the `pre_build` commands of the dependencies in the order they are included
-2. run the `pre_build` command of the package
+1. run the `pre_build` command of the package
-3. put all the files and directories inside `include` into `pak.zip`
+2. put all the files and directories inside `include` into `pak.zip`
-4. run the `post_build` commands of the dependencies in the order they are included
+3. run the `post_build` commands of the dependencies in the order they are included
-5. run the `port_build` command of the package